1920 Stockport by-election: Background

-Results
+Result

 Greenwood and Fildes achieved a clear victory, their similar tally of votes suggesting that most coalition supporters had indeed voted for both candidates.
 Money's profile enabled him to take third place, some six thousand votes behind, with Perry further back.
 The difference in their votes was around 1,500, much of this being explained by the 1,000 voters who had supported Money and O'Brien – very few opting for O'Brien and any other candidate.
 The Anti-Waste candidates attracted little support, but both were able to beat O'Brien.

 Labour were disappointed not to take a seat, particularly as O'Brien's intervention had not taken enough votes to explain their defeat.
 Perhaps in part as a result of the by-election, they moved their position to more actively support the Irish labour movement.

 Greenwood and Fildes both held their seats at the 1922 general election, while O'Brien was elected as TD for Dublin South the same year.
 Perry was eventually elected as MP for Kettering at the 1923 general election.